 Types of Lymphedema

 Lymphedema, a painful condition in which your lymphatic system does not work properly, and lymph fluid collects in your extremities, can be an uncomfortable and difficult ailment for Houston patients.
-With lymphedema, Houston and Connecticut patients experience swelling of their arms and legs (which may even extend into their fingers and toes); a feeling of fullness in their extremities; a tight sensation of the skin; difficulty moving the shoulders, elbows, wrists, hips, knees and/or ankles; thickening of the skin, which may include the development of blisters and/or warts; an uneasy feeling of tightness when wearing clothes, shoes or jewelry; an itching or burning sensation in the extremities; difficulty sleeping; and a loss of hair.
+With lymphedema, Houston and Houston patients experience swelling of their arms and legs (which may even extend into their fingers and toes); a feeling of fullness in their extremities; a tight sensation of the skin; difficulty moving the shoulders, elbows, wrists, hips, knees and/or ankles; thickening of the skin, which may include the development of blisters and/or warts; an uneasy feeling of tightness when wearing clothes, shoes or jewelry; an itching or burning sensation in the extremities; difficulty sleeping; and a loss of hair.
 While there is no known cure for lymphedema, there are two lymphedema surgical procedures, which when performed by a qualified lymphedema surgeon may help alleviate these problems.

 But, why does lymphedema happen in the first place?
 What causes it?
-Read on to learn more about primary and secondary lymphedema, and how an experienced Houston and Connecticut lymphedema surgeon can help reduce the symptoms of these conditions.
+Read on to learn more about primary and secondary lymphedema, and how an experienced Houston lymphedema surgeon can help reduce the symptoms of these conditions.

 What is Primary Lymphedema?